Radon in Kitchen Gas

 With radon gas, the minimum dangerous concentration is much lower if breathed in.
 Twenty half-lives (or 1/1,000,000 of original concentration) would require 76 days or two and a half months.
 When fully decayed, radon converts to polonium and finally lead, also dangerous substances.

 Of particular concern is the typical New York City kitchen, which tends to be small, poorly ventilated, and usually without a window or hood vented to the outside.
-New York City building codes now prohibit external wall vents for cooking appliances and gas dryers, and most apartments have only a recirculating hood or a passive wall vent.
+City building codes prohibit most wall vents for residential stoves and gas dryers.
+Most apartments have only a recirculating hood or a passive wall vent.
 Passive vents are connected to other apartments via a vertical duct and release to the roof of the building.
-In many homes, that vent is often sealed to block neighbor’s cooking odors, exacerbating the problem of poor ventilation.
+In many homes, that vent is often sealed to block neighbor’s cooking odors, exacerbating poor ventilation.

 Although–like asbestos–when inhaled, there is no safe amount of radon, the EPA has set a measure of 4 picocuries per liter (pCi/L) as the “actionable” level inside a home.
-Researchers at Johns Hopkins advocate for lowering the actionable level of radon to 2pC/L, because of the high levels of background radiation in modern life.
+Researchers at the World Health Organization and Johns Hopkins advocate for a lower actionable level of 2pC/L, because of the high levels of background radiation in modern life.
 The majority of readings from recent citywide tests, organized by Sane Energy Project, showed radon levels in the gas supplied to city kitchens measuring less than .3 pCi/L. At the moment, our radon levels are very low, and we want to keep it that way.

 In addition to the inhalation risk, radon and its source, radium, create other problems with pipelines: As the gas travels, decay causes radioactive elements (the so-called, “daughters of radon”) to plate out on the sides of the pipelines, eventually creating radioactive “hot pipes.”
 Replacement, disposal, and cross-contamination with nearby water pipes and utilities could be yet another result of the use of high-radon fracked gas.